 11. If a patient is identified as at risk (of pressure ulcer), dailty skin inspections have been recorded, as per the National Wound Management Guidelines?
-What does this mean for me?

 If you are admitted to hospital a nurse will check if you are at risk of developing a pressure ulcer.
 In order to reduce the risk if present, the nurse will assess your skin at least once daily and document, date/time and sign in your nursing records.

-Target: 90% Data for this indicator will be available for publication in November 2019
+Data for this indicator will be available for publication in November 2019

-Data Caveats

 12. Rate of venous thromboembolism (VTE, blood clots) associated with hospitalisation

-What does this mean for me?

 Hospital associated venous thromboembolism (VTE, blood clots) is common cause of harm to patients, and up to 70% may be preventable.
 Assessing patients' risk of VTE and bleeding and choosing the appropriate VTE prevention for them early in their hospital admission reduces their risk of developing a blood clot.

 Target: There is no target associated with this indicator